Athenian democracy: Selection by lot

 The allotment of an individual was based on citizenship, rather than merit or any form of personal popularity which could be bought.
 Allotment, therefore, was seen as a means to prevent the corrupt purchase of votes and it gave citizens political equality, as all had an equal chance of obtaining government office.
 This also acted as a check against demagoguery, though this check was imperfect and did not prevent elections from involving pandering to voters.

 The random assignment of responsibility to individuals who may or may not be competent has obvious risks, but the system included features meant to mitigate possible problems.
 Athenians selected for office served as teams (boards, panels).
 In a group, one person is more likely to know the right way to do things and those that do not may learn from those that do.
 During the period of holding a particular office, everyone on the team would be observing everybody else as a sort of check.
 However, there were officials, such as the nine archons, who while seemingly a board carried out very different functions from each other.

 No office appointed by lot could be held twice by the same individual.
 The only exception was the boule or council of 500.
 In this case, simply by demographic necessity, an individual could serve twice in a lifetime.
 This principle extended down to the secretaries and undersecretaries who served as assistants to magistrates such as the archons.
 To the Athenians, it seems what had to be guarded against was not incompetence but any tendency to use the office as a way of accumulating ongoing power.

-The representativeness of the Athenian offices (councils, magistrates and juries) selected by lot was mathematically examined by Andranik Tangian, who confirmed the validity of this method of appointment, as well as the ineffectiveness of democracy during times of political instability.